GitHubDragonFly/Localized_3js/README.md

 IF, for whatever reason, you might need to locally run the [three.js](https://github.com/mrdoob/three.js/) Editor and Examples (Docs) then here is a possible way of doing it with python.

 Note: this repository also provides optional customized files which can provide additional functionality currently not available in the Editor.
 These files should be implemented as either `all` or `none`.
 Also try using only some of these files.
-Don't get surprised if eventually something doesn't work properly since three.js might implement in the future some features that are currently not available in these optional files - this was tested as working with r158.
+Don't get surprised if eventually something doesn't work properly since three.js might implement in the future some features that are currently not available in these optional files - this was tested as working with r158 (even r159dev).

 # Requirements